40 Of The Most Embarrassing Situations That People Have Ever Been In, As Shared In This Twitter Thread

 Awkwardness might take the form of a perceived transgression.
 For instance, imagine you say or do something that goes over the boundaries of taste or propriety.
 (You could make a joke about someone you don't know very well but only realize after you've blurted out the comment that it went too far.)

-It's awkward not only to commit a social transgression like this but to also be part of a group in which it's done by someone else.
+It’s awkward not only to commit a social transgression like this but to also be part of a group in which these embarrassing things are done by someone else.

 "During an awkward moment, you're likely to feel intense focusing of social attention.
 Time may seem too slow or stop, as in your mind (and possibly in reality), you've become the target of everyone's gaze," Whitbourne said.

-Once you start to feel awkward, chances are that you'll behave in ways that become even more awkward.
+Once you start to feel awkward, chances are that you’ll behave in ways that become even more awkward, creating even more embarrassing situations.

-Clegg and his team noted that the respondents were anxious to make it all go away as fast as possible.
-As one participant stated, "I felt like the longer I let it sit, the more it would fester and just be uncomfortable and leave a bad taste in everybody’s mouth."
+Clegg and his team noted that the respondents were anxious to make all of these awkward situations go away as fast as possible.
+As one participant stated, “I felt like the longer I let it sit, the more it would fester and just be uncomfortable and leave a bad taste in everybody’s mouth.”

 "When you've committed an awkward act, there are two broad alternatives: pretend it didn’t happen (avoidance) or confront it directly," Whitbourne highlighted.